Alex Gallardo

 AIC Project Manager

 “One thing I would like our community to remember is that many of the people that take these classes are not all incarcerated for violent crimes but have many unfortunate stories.
-With the many different artforms there are, Arts in Corrections has such a positive healing effect on people’s lives which is transformative.
+With the many different art forms, Arts in Corrections has such a transformative positive healing effect on people’s lives.
 These classes help in many positive ways our community needs.
-If we heal each other, we grow together as a supportive inclusive community.”
+If we heal each other, we grow together as a supportive, inclusive community.”

 CHANGE IS POSSIBLE